Guide

 Full rate Maternity Allowance

-1. Paid Class 2 National Insurance for a minimum of 13 of the 66 weeks before your baby is due
+• National Insurance contributions: Paid Class 2 National Insurance (NI) for at least 13 weeks in the 66 weeks before your due date

 You can check how much you've been paying by logging into your HMRC account.